HangfireIO/Hangfire/docs/tutorials/highlight.rst

 Creating a project
 ^^^^^^^^^^^^^^^^^^^

 Let's start from scratch.
-Create an *ASP.NET MVC 5 Empty Project* and name this awesome web application ``HangFire.Highlighter`` (you can name it as you want, but prepare to change namespaces).
+Create an *ASP.NET MVC 5 Empty Project* and name this awesome web application ``Hangfire.Highlighter`` (you can name it as you want, but prepare to change namespaces).

 I've included some screenshots to make the project set-up not so boring: